jalp14/AniMeijuApp/README.md

 * Search for anime and manga (English, Japanese & Romaji)

-* Get all the details for any anime or manga (episodes, characters, episodes etc...) displayed with a gorgeous dynamic view that adapts based on the anime
+* Get all the details for any anime or manga (episodes, characters, stats etc...) displayed with a gorgeous dynamic view that adapts based on the anime

 * View weekly schedule with the airing time